PI-Portal/pi_portal/README.md

 Raspberry PI Door Logger

 Put a contact switch on a door and generate logs, alarms and notifications with your Raspberry PI.
 Connect a WebCam and view snapshots and motion activated videos over Slack.
+Add DHT11 temperature sensors and track temperature and humidity fluctuations over time.

 This is a hobby solution, and no warranty or guarantees of any kind are made.
 Please use at your own risk.